-Hybrid members (including Plan 1 and Plan 2 opt-ins) covered under VLDP are subject to a onewaiting period before becoming eligible for non-work related disability benefits.
+Hybrid members (including Plan 1 and Plan 2 opt-ins) covered under VLDP are subject to a one-year waiting period before becoming eligible for non-work related disability benefits.

-Purchase of Prior Service

-Members may be eligible to Same as Plan 1. purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as service credit in their plan.
-Prior service credit counts toward vesting, eligibility for retirement and the health insurance credit.
-Only active members are eligible purchase prior service.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as service credit in their plan.
+Prior service credit counts toward Purchase of Prior Service Purchase of Prior Service Defined Benefit Component Same as Plan 1, with the following exceptions: Hybrid Retirement Plan members are ineligible for ported service. vesting, eligibility for retirement and the health insurance credit.
+Only active members are eligible to purchase prior service.
 Members also may be eligible to purchase periods of leave without pay.
+Defined Contribution Component Not applicable.